AHK-just-me/LBEX/README.md

 Selects or deselects one or more consecutive items in a multiple-selection list box.
 - `SelectString()`
 Searches a list box for an item that begins with the characters in a specified string.
+- `SetColumnTabs()`
+Sets the tab stop positions according to the columns of a list box.
 - `SetCurSel()`
 Selects an item and scrolls it into view, if necessary.
 - `SetFocus()`